Larisa Arap

-Larisa Arap (Лари́са Ива́новна Ара́п; born in 1958) is a Russian opposition activist who became a victim of involuntary commitment in the psychiatric facilities of Murmansk and Apatity, soon after publishing her article about mistreatment of patients in the same hospital where she was committed in July 2007.
-She was released after 46 days of confinement, on August 20, 2007.
+Larisa Ivanovna Arap (Лариса Ивановна Арап; born 1958) is a Russian opposition activist who became a victim of involuntary commitment in the psychiatric facilities of Murmansk and Apatity, soon after publishing her article about mistreatment of patients in the same hospital where she was committed in July 2007.
+She was released after 46 days of confinement, on 20 August 2007.

 Publication

-Arap’s story, entitled "Durdom" ("Madhouse"), was prepared by journalist Ilona Novikova and published on June 8, 2007 in the Murmansk edition of the newspaper "Marsh Nesoglasnykh" (named after the "Dissenters' March").
+Arap's story, entitled "Durdom" ("Madhouse"), was prepared by journalist Ilona Novikova and published on 8 June 2007 in the Murmansk edition of the newspaper "Marsh Nesoglasnykh" (named after the "Dissenters' March").
 The newspaper is a part of the United Civil Front, an opposition coalition led by former world chess champion Garry Kasparov.
 Her story described crimes that allegedly took place at the Apatity psychiatric facility, including the following: